tstomek/todo-list/todo-app/README.md

 # todo app Game

-This is a React-based todo app that uses Material-UI for styling, react-query and axios.
+This is a React-based todo app that uses Material-UI for styling, react-query.
 Api is mocked only for create mock request.

 ### Prerequisites